Sequencing, forensic analysis and genetic analysis

 Single nucleotide polymorphisms (SNPs)

 In many SNPs the two alleles have about the same frequency in the population, i.e. if the two bases that can occur at a particular locus are A and G, half the population will have adenine and the other half will have guanine.
 Clearly there has been no evolutionary pressure to favour one or other of the alleles at such loci.
 These kinds of SNPs are very useful in genetic analysis.
-In contrast, if the less frequent allele of a pair occurs at a level of 1 per cent or less the SNP is much less useful as a statistical/analytical tool.
-This is because the less common allele will be rarely encountered.
-Consequently in DNA that has been pooled from a large number of individuals (e.g. from a group of people suffering from heart disease) it will be difficult to detect the presence of the minor allele, even if it is over-represented in this group relative to a group that is not suffering from the disease.
+In contrast, if an allele occurs at a very low level, the SNP is much less useful as an analytical tool, because it will be encountered rarely.
+Consequently, in DNA that has been pooled from a large number of individuals (e.g. from a group of people suffering from heart disease), it will be difficult to detect the presence of the minor allele, even if it is over-represented in this group relative to a group that is not suffering from the disease.

-The analysis of single nucleotide polymorphisms can also yield information on physical characteristics.
-An example of this is first commercial test for eye colour ("Retinome").
+The analysis of single nucleotide polymorphisms can also provide information on physical characteristics.
+An example of this is first commercial test for eye colour (Retinome™).
 In addition to eye colour, SNPs have been linked with other features of human phenotype such as hair and skin colour.
-Analysis of a large number of phenotypic SNPs is equivalent to building an "identikit" picture of an individual, and is therefore the subject of intense study by forensic scientists.
+Analysis of a large number of phenotypic SNPs is equivalent to building an "identikit" picture of an individual, and is therefore a powerful accompaniment to STR analysis for forensic investigators.
+The challenge in analyzing SNPs is equivalent to that of analyzing DNA for single point mutations, as the phenomena of polymorphism and mutation are related.

 DNA probe-based technologies can be used to detect differences as small as single nucleotide substitutions, insertions and deletion mutations.
-Such "point mutations" can cause genetic diseases such as sickle cell anaemia, cystic fibrosis, phenylketonuria and Huntington's disease.
-Genetic analysis is important in pre-and postnatal diagnosis and genetic information can be also be used to determine susceptibility in individuals to exogenous risks such as dietary or environmental factors.
-Infectious diseases such as measles, rubella and HIV Hepatitis A and B, and diseases caused by pathogenic bacteria such as salmonella and candida, can be clinically diagnosed using DNA probe technologies.
-Some oligonucleotide probe technologies are sufficiently selective to differentiate between closely related organisms/viruses such as type 1 and 2 variants of Herpes Simplex Virus.
+Such point mutations can cause genetic diseases such as sickle cell anaemia, cystic fibrosis, phenylketonuria and Huntington's disease.
+Genetic analysis is important in pre-and postnatal diagnosis, and genetic information can be also be used to predict the susceptibility of individuals to exogenous risks such as dietary or environmental factors.
+Infectious diseases such as measles, rubella, HIV, Hepatitis A and B, and diseases caused by pathogenic organisms such as Salmonella and Candida, can be diagnosed using DNA probe technologies.
+Some oligonucleotide probe-based technologies are sufficiently selective to differentiate between closely related organisms/viruses such as the type 1 and 2 variants of Herpes simplex virus (HSV-1 and HSV-2).

 Real-time PCR

-Structure of SYBR Green I − a fluorescent molecule that binds to double-stranded DNA
+SYBR Green Structure of SYBR Green I, a fluorescent molecule that binds to double-stranded DNA.

 Probe-based real-time PCR

 Specialized equipment is necessary for fluorogenic real-time PCR and a number of instruments have been designed for this purpose.
-They all consist of a thermocycler to drive the PCR reaction, a light source to excite the fluorescent dye(s), and a fluorescence detector, together with a PC to control the instrument and process the data.
+They all consist of a thermal cycler to drive the PCR reaction, a light source to excite the fluorescent dye(s), and a fluorescence detector, together with a computer to control the instrument and process the data.

 The TaqMan assay

-The TaqMan assay is the most widely used real-time method for the analysis of PCR products and is used extensively in SNP analysis and mutation detection.
-A TaqMan probe consists of an oligonucleotide labelled with a fluorophore at one end (e.g. 5′-FAM) and a fluorescent quencher at the other (e.g. 3′-TAMRA).
+The TaqMan assay is the most widely used real-time method for the analysis of PCR products, and is used extensively in SNP analysis and mutation detection.
+A TaqMan probe consists of an oligonucleotide labelled with a fluorophore at one end, e.g. 5'-FAM (5'-fluorescein), and a fluorescent quencher at the other, e.g. 3'-TAMRA.
 Excitation of fluorescein at its absorption wavelength of 495 nm would normally lead to fluorescence emission at 525 nm.
 However, this falls within the broad absorption spectrum of the TAMRA dye which is in close proximity in the TaqMan probe, so energy is absorbed by the TAMRA dye owing to fluorescence resonance energy transfer (FRET) and fluorescence is observed at the emission wavelength of TAMRA (585 nm) rather than at the emission frequency of FAM.

-TaqMan probes are used in real-time PCR (Figure 8) as follows: In each cooling cycle prior to the extension phase, the TaqMan probe hybridizes to its complementary sequence in the PCR amplicon.
-When Taq polymerase encounters the TaqMan probe during polymerisation, the 5' to 3' exonuclease activity of the enzyme leads to digestion of the probe.
+The TaqMan method is described in Figure 14.
+In each cooling cycle, prior to the extension phase, the TaqMan probe hybridizes to its complementary sequence in the PCR amplicon.
+When Taq polymerase encounters the TaqMan probe during polymerization, the 5' to 3' exonuclease activity of the enzyme leads to digestion of the probe.
 This separates the fluorescence donor (FAM) from the acceptor (TAMRA) and excitation at 495 nm now leads to fluorescence emission by FAM at 525 nm.
-There is now negligible energy transfer to TAMRA as the two fluorescent dyes are too far apart (FRET is described in more detail below).
+No energy transfer from FAM to TAMRA can now take place, as the two fluorescent dyes are too far apart.
 Therefore the TAMRA dye does not fluoresce when the TaqMan probe has been digested.
-Overall an increase in fluorescence emission at 525 nm and a decrease at 585 nm is indicative of a positive PCR reaction, and importantly proves the presence of the correct amplicon.
+Overall, an increase in fluorescence emission at 525 nm and a decrease at 585 nm is indicative of a positive PCR reaction, and importantly proves the presence of the correct amplicon.
 Other fluorescent dyes can be used in TaqMan probes provided they have suitable fluorescence emission and absorption spectra.

 Fluorescence resonance energy transfer (FRET)